 Welcome to Tapestry!

-This is a tutorial for people who will be creating Tapestry 5 applications.
-It doesn't matter whether you have experience with Tapestry 4 (or Tapestry 3, for that matter) or whether you are completely new to Tapestry.
-In fact, in some ways, the less you know about web development in general, and older Tapestry versions in particular, the better off you may be ... that much less to unlearn!
+This is a tutorial for people who will be creating Tapestry web applications.
+It doesn't matter whether you have experience with earlier versions of Tapestry or other web frameworks.
+In fact, in some ways, the less you know about web development in general, the better off you may be ... that much less to unlearn!

 You do need to have a reasonable understanding of HTML, a smattering of XML, and a good understanding of basic Java language features, including Annotations.

 The Challenges of Web Application Development

 If you're used to developing web applications using servlets and JSPs, or with Struts, you are simply used to a lot of pain.
 So much pain, you may not even understand the dire situation you are in!
 These are environments with no safety net; Struts and the Servlet API have no idea how your application is structured, or how the different pieces fit together.
 Any URL can be an action and any action can forward to any view (usually a JSP) to provide an HTML response to the web browser.
 The pain is the unending series of small, yet important, decisions you have to make as a developer (and communicate to the rest of your team).
 What are the naming conventions for actions, for pages, for attributes stored in the HttpSession or HttpServletRequest?
 Where do cross-cutting concerns such as database transactions, caching and security get implemented (and do you have to cut-and-paste Java or XML to make it work?)
 How are your packages organized ... where to the user interface classes go, and where do the data and entity objects go?
 How do you share code from one part of your application to another?